-The Temporary Assistance for Needy Families (TANF) program is a federally funded program that provides case management services to assist families with children under age 18 with finding employment.
-The program was created to help families stay together by empowering family leaders with job skills, resources and assistance.
-TANF serves four functions:
+The Temporary Assistance for Needy Families (TANF) program is a federally funded program that provides case management services to assist families with children under age 18.
+The program was created to help families stay together by empowering family leaders with job skills, resources, and assistance.

-Pulaski County Adult Education is partnering with the nonprofit, Restore Hope, on a local initiative called 100 Families with the goal of bringing at least 100 families from crisis to career.
-Our program TANF Coordinator can assist students with eligibility and the enrollment process, completing a Needs Assessment, and referral to other area services and resources that they may need (substance abuse, mental health, etc.)
+Pulaski County Adult Education has partnered with the nonprofit, Restore Hope, on a local initiative called 100 Families with the goal of bringing at least 100 families from crisis to career.
+Our program has a TANF Coordinator who can assist students with the enrollment process as well as assistance related to employment (resume development, job search, workforce skills) as well as referral to other area services and resources that may be needed (area food pantries, employment opportunities, healthcare, mental health, etc.)

 Arkansas TANF Eligibility Requirements